FASTGEARFE2024/FE20204_FASTGEAR/README.md

 ### Weight distribution
-  Our robot weight is  a little behind the center so our robot has road grip and it doesn't slide.
+  Because of our motors and large wheels being behind the center, our robot weight is  a little behind the center, and our robots center of gravity is low.
+This allows our robot to not topple, be much more stabile and take the turns easier.

 ### Camera position
-  Our camera is positioned as high and far back as possible to enhance the view and manage obstacles effectively.
+  Our camera is positioned as high and far back as possible.
+This allows our robot to have a much  bigger cone of vision.
+Because our robots cone of vision is larger, our robot can manage obstacles much more efficiently.
 It is also tilted slightly downward to monitor nearby blocks and improve obstacle handling.

 ### Motor selection
   We have a choice between 2 types of LEGO motors: large motor and medium motor, the large motor is powerful but the speed is lower, the medium motor is not that powerful but have a great speed.
-Because the category needs speed not power, we chose that it would be better tochoose the medium motor type.
+Because the category needs speed not power, we chose that it would be better to choose the medium motor type.
-  We thought that the mobilithe tahat 1 motor gives us may not be enough so we combined 2 with a differential.
+  We thought that the mobility that 1 motor gives us may not be enough so we combined 2 with a differential.

 # <hr/>